VictorOdede/VictorOdede/README.md

 ### My name is Victor Odede.
 ---

-I enjoy solving problems with code.
-Specializing in Web Development, Deep Learning and Mobile development.
+I enjoy working on Web Development and Deep Learning projects.

 ---